Parramatta council election, 2024

 Assessment

-A big question for Parramatta is whether the Liberal Party will return to the council.
-If they do, they will win a seat in every ward and presumably take many of those seats off the other right-wingers on the council.
+A big factor for Parramatta is the Liberal Party’s return to the council.
+The Liberal Party will likely win seats in all wards, and presumably take many of those seats off the other right-wingers on the council.

 With Labor and Liberal each winning a seat in every ward, the third seat in each ward would decide the majority on the council.
-There are a number of contenders for these seats: Our Local Community, Community Champions, the Greens, and second candidates for the major parties.
+There are a number of contenders for these seats: Our Local Community, Community Champions, the Greens, Paul Noack, Charles Chen and second candidates for the major parties.

 2021 results